 Google Ads for Your Business

-For our purposes, let’s categorize Google Ads offerings into three primary types: search, display and video.
+For our purposes, let’s categorize Google Ads offerings into three primary types: search, display, and video.

 Search Ads

-Search network ads are the typical ad type that most people identify with Google Ads.
-When you search Google for a particular term, such as tax preparation, you’ll typically see listings marked with an “Ad” designation in bold at the top and sometimes at the bottom of your screen.
+Search ads are the ad format that most people identify with Google Ads.
+When you search Google for a particular term, such as tax preparation, you’ll typically see listings marked with an “Ad” designation in bold.
 With traditional “cost per click” or CPC bidding, advertisers only pay a fee when someone clicks on their ad to then visit their website.
-As an auction-based platform, what the company pays for that click is determined by many factors, including the competitiveness of the keyword they’re bidding on and how Google ranks the quality of their specific ad.

 Display Ads